devseme/Blogs-App/README.md

 - Bootstrap
 - Python
 - Flask
+-
+## Contributing

+Feel free to raise a issue or make a pull request to fix a bug or add a new feature.(@Devseme)

 ## Support and contact details
 If there are any issues on how the code runs, concerns, questions or ideas, kindly reach out to me on my email address;